Evergreen Conifers For Zone 4

 Plant Shade Trees To Save On Cooling Costs

 There are many things one can do to save on cooling costs.
 The most effective way of doing this is by planting shade trees.
 By doing this, you employ a smaller amount of energy, and in doing so, your heating and air company then produces fewer emissions of carbon dioxide.

-Many of these companies strongly encourage the use of trees and some of them even hold certain promotions and even rebates just by planting trees along the side of your home.
+Many of these companies strongly encourage the use of trees and some of them even hold specific promotions and even rebates just by planting trees along the side of your home.

 Cooling costs during the summer can be brought down by 30% merely by planting three of them around your house.
 Many families, living in California, actually found that their electric bill went down by $25 during the summer months.

-Then, in the winter, when the leaves shed, your house will be completely uncovered, and the sun's light will then be able to reach through the branches to warm your house.
+Then, in the winter, when the leaves shed, your house will be completely uncovered, and the sun's light will then be able to reach through the branches to warm your home.

 Shade trees are eco-friendly, as well as a budget-friendly addition to anyone's home.